- Explain the ways that the Second New Deal addressed criticisms of the First New Deal

 The Banking Act of 1935 was the most far-reaching revision of banking laws since the creation of the Federal Reserve System in 1914.
 Previously, regional reserve banks, particularly the New York Reserve Bank—controlled by the powerful Morgan and Rockefeller families—had dominated policy-making at the Federal Reserve.
 Under the new system, there would be a seven-member board of governors to oversee regional banks.
 They would have control over reserve requirements, discount rates, board member selection, and more.
 Not surprisingly, this new board kept initial interest rates quite low, allowing the federal government to borrow billions of dollars of additional cash to fund major relief and recovery programs.

 In 1935, Congress also passed the Emergency Relief Appropriation Act, which authorized the single largest expenditure at that time in the country’s history: $4.8 billion.
 Almost one-third of those funds were invested in a new relief agency, the Works Progress Administration (WPA).
 Harry Hopkins, formerly head of the CWA, took on the WPA and ran it until 1943.
 In that time, the program provided employment relief to over eight million Americans, or approximately 20 percent of the country’s workforce.
 The WPA funded the construction of more than 2,500 hospitals, 5,900 schools, 570,000 miles of road, and more.
 The WPA also created Federal Project Number One, which employed approximately forty thousand artists in theater, art, music, and writing.
 They produced state murals, guidebooks, concerts, and drama performances all around the country (Figure 26.12).
-Additionally, the project funded the collection of oral histories, including those of former slaves, which provided a valuable addition to the nation’s understanding of slave life.
+Additionally, the project funded the collection of oral histories, including those of formerly enslaved people, which provided a valuable addition to the nation’s understanding of slave life.
 Finally, the WPA also included the National Youth Administration (NYA), which provided work-study jobs to over 500,000 college students and four million high school students.

 Click and Explore